 Can dogs and rabbits live together?

 That said, it can help if you’re able to choose the dog’s or the rabbit’s breed as their personality traits can very much determine whether they will or will not get along with their furry companion.
+For instance, breeds with a low prey drive such as Poodles, Bichon Frises, and Shih Tzus are more likely to be friendly towards rabbits.
+Additionally, some rabbit breeds such as the Netherland Dwarf and Mini Lop are naturally social and more likely to get along with dogs.

 “Some dog breeds have an instinctively high prey drive, meaning they are more likely to chase or attack prey animals like rabbits.
 Retrievers, Terriers, Hounds are natural hunters, which could make obedience training a bit more challenging.
 This doesn’t necessarily mean that your Labrador will automatically torment your bun, but it certainly helps to know that some inborn instincts should be considered.”

 Couch potato dog breeds, especially lapdogs, will be safer for your bunny.
 A small King Charles Cavalier Spaniel is less likely to want to eat Peter Rabbit and is less likely to accidentally hurt your bunny than a huge Great Dane.
+Similarly, choosing a small and laid-back rabbit breed is also beneficial when introducing it to a dog.
+For instance, breeds such as the Mini Rex and the Holland Lop are generally calm and make great candidates for pet rabbits.

 Rabbits have a mind of their own too, and their personality can depend on the breed.
 Consider more docile and pet-friendly rabbit breeds like the Sussex, Dutch, California Giant, Himalayan, and Havana.
 These bunnies are more likely to accept the company and stay calm around larger animals like dogs.